NARRTC By-Laws

 Section 2.
 Individual Members.

-Individual membership shall be comprised of those persons engaged in the scientific, clinical, educational, administrative or advisory activities of the active member projects.
-These individual members will be accepted for membership upon appointment by the Director of the member project.
-Individuals who have been awarded NIDILRR-supported Merit or Distinguished Fellowships shall be invited to become individual members.
+Individual membership shall be available to those persons engaged in the scientific, clinical, educational, administrative or advisory activities related to the mission of NARRTC and the rehabilitation and independent living of persons with disabilities.
+Individual members will be accepted for membership after review by the Membership Committee and the President who together make a determination as to whether the person is engaged in the activities described above.
+Individuals who have been awarded NIDILRR-supported Merit or Distinguished Fellowships shall be invited to become individual members following completion of their fellowship.

 The role of individual members is advisory; final actions are taken by the Board of Governors (Members of NARRTC).
 Individual members shall be entitled to participate in discussion, debate and presentation at the time and place of meetings of the general membership.
 They shall have a right to advisory vote on nominations, resolutions, and committee reports brought before the general membership prior to final action by the Board of Governors (Members of NARRTC).
 They shall have full rights of membership, participation and vote in any committees to which they are duly appointed by the President.